Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ![[6.
 Resources/Books/Van Richtens Guide To Ravenloft/img/102-03-036-holy-symbol-of-ravenkind.png#center\|Holy Symbol of Ravenkind]]

 Beyond Barovia, where the eldest wereraven members of the Keepers of the Feather keep a low profile, Keepers organize into small social clubs with shared interests in occultism.
 Some members are actual invested scholars, while others are simply bored rich folk.
 But all have a strong interest in séances, fortune-telling, secrets of the afterlife, sightings of mysterious creatures, metaphysical theories, and tales of the macabre.
 Among their misinterpretations and outright flimflam—like round planet theory and dikesha dice—Keepers also possess hints of truth and the tools wereravens have long used to combat evil.
-Among these are "spirit boards" (detailed in "chapter 4"), tarokka decks, Mist talismans, and piecemeal occult writings from various domains.
+Among these are "spirit boards" (detailed in "chapter 4"), [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka decks]], Mist talismans, and piecemeal occult writings from various domains.
 Some among the Keepers don't know the true power of these tools, but this doesn't dull their enthusiasm.

 Knowing the threats that Darklords and other evils pose, wereravens of the Keepers typically don't reveal themselves to those not of their kind.
 Rather, they infiltrate Keeper societies as reclusive members, traveling experts, or foreign scholars.
 Some Keepers also tell of sightings or visitations involving giant raven-like beings that appear, speak some prophecy or deliver some message, then vanish, often presaging either wonder or disaster.
 The wereravens take little issue with these exaggerated tales from those who've witnessed their hybrid forms, and they willingly play into the tales of the Keepers if it means spurring them to action.